LionWeb-io/lionweb-server/README.md

 Contains code to manipulate the Postgres database (create, initialize)

 ### server
-The main repository server.
+The main LionWeb server.
-Manages the connections to the databes.
+Manages the connections to the databases.
 Gets all apis from other packages.

 ### common
-Utitilty classes and functions shared by all other packages.
+Utility classes and functions shared by all other packages.

 ## API packages
 These packagesa all provide an API with one or more functions.